kutia-software-company/express-typescript-starter/readme.md

 > This starts a local server using `nodemon`, which will watch for any file changes and will restart the server according to these changes.
 > The server address will be displayed to you as `http://localhost:3000`.

+### Docker

+Docker is a platform for developers and sysadmins to build, run, and share applications with containers.

+- Starts the containers in the background and leaves them running: `docker-compose up -d`
+- Stops containers and removes containers, networks, volumes, and images: `docker-compose down`

 ### API Routes